annaesvensson/yellow-copenhagen/README.md

 <p align="center"><img src="basic-screenshot.png?raw=true" width="795" height="836" alt="Screenshot"></p>

+**TODO:** *Make your own theme based on this example.
+Have a look inside your `system/extensions` folder.
+Edit files that start with `basic`.
+You can edit the language settings in file `basic.txt`.
+You can put additional files into your `system/themes` folder and `system/layouts` folder.
+[Learn more about the API](https://datenstrom.se/yellow/help/api-for-developers).*

 ## How to customise a theme

 All theme files are stored in your `system/themes` folder.
 All layout files are stored in your `system/layouts` folder.
 You can edit these files.
 Your changes will not be overwritten when the website is updated.